Lured by bull market, South Koreans take out record loans, piling up debt

 Bank lending to households for mortgages, stocks and living expenses in November was up by 13.6 trillion won (S$16.74 billion) from October, in another big monthly rise that added to record levels of household debt despite fresh curbs on loans introduced by regulators last month.

-The benchmark index for the Seoul bourse closed at a record high on Monday for the fifth straight session.

-"It's quite stupid not to ride this rally, you won't need a single dollar to buy stocks if you can open an overdraft account," said James Lee, a 30-year old office worker in Seoul.
+"It's quite stupid not to ride this rally; you won't need a single dollar to buy stocks if you can open an overdraft account," said James Lee, a 30-year-old office worker in Seoul.
+"You can just draw debt on your existing debt."

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg